o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-debug/debug/desync-audit-trail.md

 Desyncs are the primary event captured by the Audit Trail.
 Consequently the Audit Trail organizes all activity around desyncs.
 On the client, desyncs generally include a delta map of variables and the values the client and server disagreed on.

-### Input
+### Input events

 Network inputs detail actions that create deltas in the networked state of the simulation.
 The audit trail lists all network inputs that were sent.
-In addition it also lists non default values for each member per network input.
+In addition it also lists non-default values for each member per network input.
 This allows the correlation of inputs to desynchronized data.
-This can help clarify what actions may have led to a desync.
+By tracking client inputs and desyncs together, you can identify if player actions affect specific desyncs.

 ![Audit Trail Inputs](/images/user-guide/gems/reference/multiplayer/audit_trail_input.png)

-The above screenshot shows Inputs that occured on the Player entity relative to the desync including those that are processed locally.
-For the Host Frames in question, the actions were exclusively the Player moving via NetworkPlayerMovementComponent.
+The above screenshot shows inputs that occurred on the client's player entity, relative to the desync including those that are processed locally.
+For the host frames in question, the actions were exclusively the player moving via `NetworkPlayerMovementComponent`.

 ### Custom Event